Purple and Brown

 Purple and Brown is a British stop-motion animated short television series made in collaboration with Nickelodeon and Aardman Animations, the creators of Wallace and Gromit.
 The series was devised and directed by Rich Webber and edited by Mike Percival, who also offered the voices of the characters, and first aired in February 2006, on Nickelodeon's UK and Ireland channel, and then later became a staple on the US Nickelodeon network as part of its former Nick Extra short program.

 Background

-The series was devised and was directed by Webber and edited by Percival, who also offer the voices of the characters.
+The series was devised and was directed by Webber and edited by Mike Percival.
+They also provided the voices of the characters, Webber being Purple and Percival voicing Brown.
 The series was originally set to launch on 13 February 2006, on Nickelodeon's channel in the United Kingdom.
-Despite the series conclusion in 2007, its 7-minute special, titled Space was made back in 2009 but left unaired.
+Despite the series' conclusion in 2007, a 7-minute special, titled Space, was made in 2009 but left unaired.
+According to Percival's public CV, the 7-minute episode was made for a cancelled US special of Purple and Brown.
+In September 2022 Webber published the episode on his YouTube channel.
+Photos of the making of Space can be seen on the blog of sculptor Dhimant Vyas, who was involved in the creation.

-Purple and Brown is a creation of Aardman, who animated Wallace and Gromit, Creature Comforts, Angry Kid and Morph.
+Purple and Brown is a creation of Aardman, who also animated Wallace and Gromit, Creature Comforts, Angry Kid and Morph.

 Storyline

-The storyline was led by the characters of two clay blob friends, one is purple and the other brown, who were caught in ridiculous situations.
-Purple and Brown never spoke, but they understood everything.
-Despite any given predicament, the duo could never help but giggle with a low, recognisable laugh.
+The storyline is led by the characters of two clay blob friends, one purple and the other brown and named after their colours, who are caught in ridiculous situations.
+Purple and Brown never speak, but they understand everything.
+Despite any given predicament, the duo can never help but giggle with a low, recognisable laugh.